Feline Infectious Peritonitis (FIP): Causes, Symptoms, & Treatment

 Feline Infectious Peritonitis (FIP) is a complex, serious, and until very recently, it was always ultimately a fatal disease of cats.
 FIP is caused by a biotype of Feline Coronavirus (FCoV), called Feline Infectious Peritonitis virus or FIP virus (FIPV).

 The disease has a global distribution, and only affects cats: dogs, humans and other species cannot be infected.
-FIP is one of the most challenging infectious diseases of cats known to veterinary medicine.
+FIP has been one of the most challenging infectious diseases of cats known to veterinary medicine.

 How Cats Get Feline Infectious Peritonitis?